 1 palm sized piece of ginger

-¼ cup fish sauce plus to taste KB: I think 1/2 cup is a good place to start.
+¼ cup fish sauce plus to taste KB: Use 1/2 cup.
 Taste your broth before serving.
-Good chance that you’ll need to add fish sauce and/or salt to the broth in order to get it to the flavor/taste you are looking for.
+You’ll need to add a little fish sauce and/or salt to the broth in order to get it to the flavor/taste you are looking for.
 Don’t be afraid of adding too much though.
 Like Cuong said, the noodles will dilute the broth and flavor.

-2 TBS sugar (preferably palm sugar) KB: Use less.
-Broth was a little too sweet.
-Used 1 tablespoon my second attempt with great success.
+2 TBS sugar (preferably palm sugar) KB: Use 1 tablespoon instead of 2.

 packet of pho spices (can omit) KB: This was one of the items available at my local Asian Market. $3.00 for 5 spice packets. https://www.amazon.com/Pho-Hoa-Beef-Noodle-Spices/dp/B003GRMUCU